ndinata/transfer/readme.md

 # Transfer

-Transfer is a simple command-line program made with the goal of setting up my macOS dev environment, e.g. after a factory reset/on a new machine.
+Transfer is a simple command-line program made with the goal of setting up my personal macOS dev environment, e.g. after a factory reset/on a new machine.

 This program helps me automate:

 - installing my CLI and GUI apps programmatically via Homebrew,
 - copying dotfiles and other config files to the new dev env, and
-- running domain-specific setup scripts to, for example, configure some macOS settings via the CLI
+- running scripts to, for example, configure some macOS settings via the CLI

-Read the [config](#config) section for more details on the program's behaviour.
+Read the [config](#config) section below for more details on the program's behaviour.

 ## Config

 ### Homebrew

-This program currently assumes a brand new environment, so Homebrew is going to be installed by default.
+This program currently assumes a brand new empty environment, so it's going to install Homebrew.
 The default Brewfile location that the program will try to read from is `config/Brewfile`.
 If this file doesn't exist, the program will halt.

 ### Other behaviours